Every year, beekeepers across the country face the ultimate beekeeping test, keeping their colonies alive through the winter.

-Thermal Imaging for Beekeepers
+Thermal Camera and Imaging for Beekeepers

 How Does the Thermal Camera Work?

-Whereas a regular camera works like the human eye, using visible light to create an image, a thermal camera uses sensors to detect and record heat signatures which relay as an image.
+Whereas a regular camera works like the human eye, using visible light to create an image, a thermal camera uses sensors to detect and record heat signatures, which relay as an image.
 The camera detects the slightest differences in temperature to create detailed images.